mypalmike/StatGrapher/README.md

 StatGrapher
 ===========

 OS X Screensaver - Draws Random Graphs.
-Based on memories of an old Mac screensaver named GraphicStat.
+Based on memories of an ancient (Mac OS 7 era) screensaver named GraphicStat.

 ![(Screenshot)](screenshot.png "Important statistics")

-StatGrapher.saver.tgz is the most recent binary build.
-Extract and double-click on the StatGrapher.saver package to install.
+A binary StatGrapher.saver.tgz is available in the releases section.
+Extract this and double-click on the StatGrapher.saver package to install.
+You may need to ctrl-right-click + open to get around the OS X installation security policy.
 Mountain Lion or later is probably required.

 You can change the text that is used in the graph headings.
 Create a text file named:

 ```
 ~/Library/Application\ Support/com.apple.systempreferences/statgrapher_words